deforay/vlsm/README.md

 #### Completing Setup

-* Run ```composer update``` in the root of your vlsm folder

-* Add the following in crontab (or equivalent for your Operating System)
+* Add the following in the crontab (or equivalent scheduler for your Operating System)

     For e.g. if using Ubuntu, in the terminal type : ```sudo EDITOR=gedit crontab -e```

-    At the end of the file, type this line :
+    This opens the crontab file.
+At the end of the crontab file, type this line :

 ```
 * * * * * cd /var/www/vlsm/ && ./vendor/bin/crunz schedule:run
 ```

-* Once you have the application set up, you can visit the vlsm URL http://vlsm.example.org/ and set up admin user
+* Once you have the application set up, you can visit the vlsm virtualhost URL http://vlsm.example.org/ and set up the admin user.
-* Once you log in as admin user, add the Sample Types, Reasons for Testing, Rejection Reasons, Provinces etc. for each Test under the Admin menu
+* Once you log in as the admin user, add the Sample Types, Reasons for Testing, Rejection Reasons etc. for each Test under the Admin menu.
-* Now you can start adding users, facilities, sample types etc. and complete the system config.
+* Continue the setup by adding users, provinces, districts, facilities etc. and complete the system configuration.

 #### Who do I talk to?